mxenabled/path-core/common/README.md

 ### Truly common utility

 These should have only very light or no dependencies.
-The utilities should have general purpose application across all middleware applications.
+The utilities should have general purpose application across all Path SDK applications.
 They should never be client or application specific.